 - Run the Database Synchronization Utility.
 For more information, see Using the Database Synchronization Utility on page 120. - 2 Configure the Sage 500 ERP credential created in SOL Server.
 For more information, see Configuring the Sage 500 ERP Credential After Installing Sage 500 ERP on page 185. - In Maintain Users, make sure that the credential created in SQL Server has the 3 appropriate roles set up to access Data Import Manager. - Install the necessary files to process multi-format text files.
 This step is optional.
-For more information, see Working with Multi-Format Text Files on page 177. - Purge Data Import Manager job history using the Purge Import Job History 5 - 6 Save all DI jobs using the Maintain Import Job task.
+For more information, see Working with Multi-Format Text Files on page 177. - 5 Purge Data Import Manager job history using the Purge Import Job History - 6 Save all DI jobs using the Maintain Import Job task.

-Upgrade in-place SQL Server 2012/2014/2016 (32-bit) to SQL Server 2014/2016/2017 (64-bit)
+Upgrade in-place SQL Server 2008 R2 SP3 or 2012 (32-bit) to SQL Server 2008 R2 SP3 or 2012 (64-bit)